always smile board for Sedation Dentistry

 If you have anxiety about going to see the dentist, you aren’t the only one.
 And, thanks to these various forms of sedation dentistry, there’s no need to tough out fearful or painful experiences that will only exacerbate your fears.

 Carrie Muzny D.D.S. is ready to partner with you to make your dental experience as safe, effective, and pleasurable as possible.
-Prepared with all three methods of sedation, we will work with you compassionately and diligently to put all your worries to rest while delivering top-quality care and customer service.
+Prepared with nitrous oxide and oral sedation, we will work with you compassionately and diligently to put all your worries to rest while delivering top-quality care and customer service.

 Contact us today to find out which of our services can benefit you!